algorithmica-org/algorithmica/content/english/hpc/profiling/mca.md

 weight: 4
 ---

+The last approach to profiling is not to gather the data by actually running the program but to analyze what should happen by *simulating* it with specialized tools.
+There are many subcategories of such profilers, differing in which aspect of computation is simulated, but the one we are going to focus on in this section is *machine code analyzers*.

-The second category is *machine code analyzers*.
-These are programs that take assembly code and simulate its execution on a particular microarchitecture using information available to compilers, and output the latency and throughput of the whole snippet, as well as cycle-perfect utilization of various resources in a CPU.
+A machine code analyzer is a program that takes a small snippet of assembly code and simulates its execution on a particular microarchitecture using information available to compilers, and outputs the latency and throughput of the whole block, as well as cycle-perfect utilization of various resources within the CPU.

+### Using `llvm-mca`

-There are many of them, but I personally prefer `llvm-mca`, which you can probably install via a package manager together with `clang`.
+There are many different machine code analyzers, but I personally prefer `llvm-mca`, which you can probably install via a package manager together with `clang`.
 You can also access it through a new web-based tool called [UICA](https://uica.uops.info).

-### Machine Code Analyzers

-What machine code analyzers do is they run a set number of iterations of a given assembly snippet and compute statistics about the resource usage of each instruction, which is useful for finding out where the bottleneck is.
+What `llvm-mca` does is it runs a set number of iterations of a given assembly snippet and computes statistics about the resource usage of each instruction, which is useful for finding out where the bottleneck is.

 We will consider the array sum as our simple example: